Mario Vazquez (album)

 Mario Vazquez is the debut studio album by American singer Mario Vazquez.
 It was released by Stiefel Entertainment and Arista Records on September 26, 2006 in the United States.
 The album did not fare well in its first week on sale, coming in at number 80 on US Billboard 200, selling slightly more than 12,000 units.
 In France, Mario Vazquez peaked at number 104 on the French Albums Chart.

 Critical reception

+Dan Aquilante of New York Post gave Vazquez's self-titled debut a three-star rating, praising its authenticity and departure from the polished formula associated with American Idol.
+He highlighted the album's harder-edged reggaeton collaborations and Vazquez's more personal artistic direction.
+Writing for USA Today, Elysa Gardner gave the album a two-and-a-half-star rating, praising his "sweetly fluid" tenor and rhythmic ability while criticizing the album's formulaic material.
+She highlighted "One Shot" and "Don't Lie" as signs of his potential for future growth.